-Mr. CHONG has over 25 years of experience in the sports and casual footwear industry.
+Mr. CHONG has over 26 years of experience in the sports and casual footwear industry.
 From 1983 to 1990, he was engaged in the wholesale business of shoes.
 In 1990, he first joined Minqiao Trade Co., Ltd. as a sales manager.
 After leaving the company, he set out to establish his own business by first setting up Jinjiang Wah Lei in 1993.
-In 1999, Mr. CHONG incorporated Wah Lei Group in Hong Kong, expanding the business to the export of sports & fashion footwear to OEM customers in the US markets, and in 2001, he set up HK Rich Profit to expand the export of sports fashion footwear to the international markets.
-Mr. CHONG established Jinjiang Yiliyi in 2001, for the manufacturing of other footwear, and Fast Fujian in 2002, further expanding FAST's business with the development of the proprietary brand "FAST".
+In 1999, Mr. CHONG expanded the Wah Lei Group to Hong Kong, increaseing the business to the export of sports & fashion footwear to OEM customers in the US markets.
+In 2001, he set up HK Rich Profit to enlarge the export of sports fashion footwear to the international markets.
+Mr. CHONG then established Jinjiang Yiliyi in 2001, manufacturing other footwear, and Fast Fujian in 2002, which further increased FAST's business through the development of the proprietary brand "FAST".

-In 2007, he obtained his diploma majoring in Business Administration from the International Business University of Beijing.

-Mr. CHONG has not held over the last five years and does not hold any additional mandates on administrative, management and supervisory bodies outside the Group.
+In 2007, he obtained his diploma majoring in Business Administration from the International Business University of Beijing.Mr.
+CHONG has not held over the last five years and does not hold any additional mandates on administrative, management and supervisory bodies outside the Group.